-CAUTION: Do NOT connect electrical loads in excess of any circuit breaker rating or you will develop problems with circuit breaker tripping, which causes a loss of AC output.
-Also, do NOT exceed the generator's rated wattage capacity.
-Add the watts or amperes of all lighting, appliance, tool and motor loads the generator will operate at one time.
-This total should be less than the unit's rated wattage/amperage capacity.
+Circuit breaker protection is provided on the generator and protects the unit against overload.
+Do not apply loads which exceed the rated wattage capacity of the generator.
+Add the watts or amperes of all lighting, appliance, tool and motor loads that the generator will operate at one time.
+This total should be less than the units rated wattage/amperage capacity.